EthanParsons99/SupertronicsRepairSystem/wwwroot/manual.md

 ### Customer

-1) Submit a Repair Request
+1) Browse Products
-- Go to `Customer > RequestRepair`.
+- Go to `Customer > All Products` to browse the full catalog of available products.
-- Fill in product details (model, serial, issue description) and contact info.
-- Submit.
-You'll receive a confirmation and a reference/serial to track.

-2) Track a Repair
+2) View Product Details
+- From the product list or recommendations, click on a product to view detailed information.
+- Add the product to your cart or request to keep it aside.

+3) Manage Shopping Cart
+- Add products to your cart from product detail pages.
-- Go to `Customer > TrackRepair`.
+- Go to `Customer > Cart` to view, update quantities, or remove items from your cart.
-- Enter your repair reference or serial number.
-- View current status, assigned technician (if any), and expected next steps.

-3) View Repair Details
+4) Request a Quote
-- Go to `Customer > RepairDetails` (linked from Track results or Customer Index).
+- Go to `Customer > Get Quote`.
-- Review timeline, notes, and any associated quote.

-4) View Product Information
+- Provide device details, brand, model, serial number, and problem description.
+- Submit to request a quote for repair or service.

+5) Keep Product Aside
+- From a product page, select "Keep Aside" to reserve a product.
+- Fill in your details and collection date.
+- Submit to create a keep-aside request.

+6) View My Keep-Asides
-- Go to `Customer > Product` to view available products or details relevant to your repair.
+- Go to `Customer > My Keep-Asides` to view your reserved products and collection details.

-Tips
-- Use the track page to check updates instead of re-submitting a new request.
-- Save your repair reference/serial for faster lookup.

 ### Technician